iantruslove/redox_qmk_layout/README.md

 Fire up https://config.qmk.fm/#/redox/rev1/LAYOUT and load in the json file.

-Build firmware in the app, download the .hex file, and flash:
+Build firmware in the app, download and extract the source zip.

+Build and flash with

+    make redox/rev1:ian_qwerty:avrdude

+If you have to, manual flashing with a hex image looks like this:

     avrdude -p atmega32u4 -P $(PORT) -c avr109 -U flash:w:$(HEXFILE).hex